ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 ## So, what's the point?

-I hope that, after reading another post on software testing, you're writing meaningful and valuable tests for every single change in your codebase.
+I hope that, after reading another post on software testing, you'll be able enforce that everyone is writting meaningful and valuable tests for every single change in your codebase.

-Be a software craftsman, and evangelize your best practices!
+Be a software craftsman, evangelize your best practices!